 Sexual abuse of patients

-If you have reasonable and probable grounds, obtained in the course of practising the profession, to believe that another regulated health practitioner has sexually abused a patient, you must:
+If you have reasonable grounds, obtained in the course of practising the profession, to believe that another regulated health practitioner has sexually abused a patient, you must:

 - File a report with the registrar of the practitioner’s regulatory college.

 - File a report within 30 days, or immediately if you reasonably believe that the other practitioner will continue to sexually abuse the patient or will sexually abuse other patients.

 - Make reasonable efforts to advise the patient of your duty to report.
 You may only disclose the patient’s name with the patient’s written consent.

 - Include your name and an explanation of the alleged sexual abuse in the report.
 It cannot be anonymous.

 - Bail conditions or restrictions and any subsequent variations

 - Professional disciplinary, professional misconduct, or incompetence findings by another regulatory or licensing body in any jurisdiction